mankar1257/FACE_SONG_API/README.md

 Now, imagine a situation when You are working on your personal computer while enjoying music and your computer knows which song to play next to keep you pumped up !!!

-With the evolution of machine learning technologies, This is possible

 This is an API that predicts the song based on the face of the listener, given the image, it detects the face, predicts the emotion, and accordingly suggests the songs :)

 ## Table of content